 1. And I saw thrones, and they sat upon them, and judgment was given unto them: and I saw the souls of them that were beheaded for the witness of Jesus, and for the word of God, and which had not worshipped the beast, neither his image, neither had received his mark upon their foreheads, or in their hands; and they lived and reigned with Christ a thousand years.
 Revelation 20:4.

 So, for a thousand years, the righteous people who are with God, will judge both the wicked angels and the wicked people who did not choose to follow God.
-On Judgment Day, the wicked will be facing eternal damnation.
+When the righteous finish their judgement, then Judgment Day occurs; Where the wicked will be facing eternal destruction.
 They will be burned with fire.
 This is the day when the wicked face the wrath of God and of His indignation.

-The eternal (forever) meaning of these compound phrases: "unto ages of ages" and "unto the ages of the ages" should be understood by the context of the associated text.
-This means that it should agree with the other texts of Scripture.
+Thus, the eternal (forever) meaning of these compound phrases: "unto ages of ages" and "unto the ages of the ages" should be understood by the context of the associated text.
+This means that it should agree and fit in with the other texts of Scripture.

 The wicked are to face judgment, and they will be tormented for worshipping the beast, for following Satan.
 We know that the wicked will experience the second death at this time.
-So they will not burn forever and ever They will be experiencing permanent death and they will cease to exist.
+So they will not burn forever and ever; But they will be experiencing permanent death and they will cease to exist.

 1. Blessed and holy is he that hath part in the first resurrection: on such the second death hath no power, but they shall be priests of God and of Christ, and shall reign with him a thousand years.
 Revelation 20:6